 ).
 However, there are no technical limitations; they can have the same name.

-Removing an external bucket is as simple as removing any other bucket.
+Removing an external dataset is as simple as removing any other Storage bucket.
 Simply delete it in the UI or via API.
-The bucket will be removed from the project, but the schema in the database will remain untouched.
-If you wish to remove the schema, you will need to do so manually in your warehouse.
-You may want to revoke the grants to Keboola Connection to ensure that Keboola no longer has access to it.
+The Storage bucket will be removed from the project, but the schema in the database will remain untouched.
+Any rights that you have granted to Keboola during the registration will be revoked.